AMITRAWAT752005/Revise-Ai/docs/Phase/Phase_1/TIMELINE.md

 **Testing Performed:**
 - Verified all changed server modules pass syntax and workspace diagnostics checks.
 - Verified the model exposes the requested fields and maps to the `users` collection.
+- Verified the model exposes the requested fields and maps to the `otp` collection.

 **Status:**
 🟢 Completed